dasmlab/glooscap/translation-runner/README.md

 # Glooscap Translation Runner
-# CI Test Bump 38 - Read token outside sg block
+# CI Test Bump 39 - Use env TOKEN

 A Kubernetes Job container that processes TranslationJob CRs by:
 1. Reading the TranslationJob CR from Kubernetes